Bitcoin’s Revolutionary Impact

 Traditional fiat currencies can be produced in unlimited quantities and are thus inherently inflationary.
 But the supply of bitcoin is mathematically limited by its underlying algorithm to never exceed 21 million units.
 This self-limiting supply feature has made bitcoin a hot investment, with its value increasing from effectively zero when it was introduced in 2009 to more than $25,000 per unit today.

 As such, DeFi is every bit as revolutionary as bitcoin itself.
 It offers an alternative to virtually all traditional financial services, including borrowing, lending, investing, insurance, and more.
-DeFi eliminates the need for intermediaries and gatekeepers and empowers individuals to transact business peer-to-peer.
+DeFi eliminates the need for intermediaries and gatekeepers.
+It empowers individuals to transact business peer-to-peer.

 But what if you could cut out the middleman – the bank in this case – and lend your funds directly to someone else and pocket the full 8.5%?
 (In some cases, less a modest trading fee.)
 You can, by making a crypto loan on a decentralized exchange (DEX).

-This example is an oversimplification, because the interest rate you’ll receive on the loan could be substantially more or less than 8.5%.
+This example is an oversimplification.
+Because the interest rate you will receive on the loan could be substantially more or less than 8.5%.
 The important point, though, is that no one is standing in between you and the borrower to take their cut.

-Naturally, Big Brother doesn’t like it when citizens under its thumb threaten its supervision of the financial system.
+Big Brother does not like it when citizens under its thumb threaten its supervision of the financial system.
 This is especially true in the crypto arena.
-We documented a recent example where we showed evidence that Uncle Sam deliberately staged the demise of crypto-friendly banks in March 2023 in an effort to crush this industry.
+We have documented a recent example where we have shown evidence that Uncle Sam deliberately staged the demise of crypto-friendly banks in March 2023 in an effort to crush this industry.

 As well, US regulatory agencies have attacked DeFi.
-Just last week, the Commodity Futures Trading Commission (CFTC) announced that it had settled charges against three DeFi firms.
+Earlier in September 2023, the Commodity Futures Trading Commission (CFTC) announced that it had settled charges against three DeFi firms.
 They were accused of various “failure to register” charges along with violations of the Bank Secrecy Act’s “know your customer” (KYC) provisions for not requiring customers to prove their identity.

-The CFTC’s actions demonstrate the fundamental hostility Uncle Sam has against DeFi.
+The CFTC’s actions prove the fundamental hostility Uncle Sam has against DeFi.
 Since DeFi’s purpose is to facilitate peer-to-peer interaction, efforts to force companies to act as gatekeepers hobble the entire concept.

 4 Reasons to Take Your Crypto Offshore